 The 3 Types of Floor Installations of Radiant Heating

 When it comes to installing a radiant heating system, there are different types of floor installations.

 Types of floor installations:

-“Wet” installations embed the cables or tubing in a solid floor and are the oldest form of modern radiant floor systems.
+- “Wet” Installations – Tubing or cables are embedded in a solid floor.
+This is one of the oldest forms of modern radiant floor systems.
 The tubing or cable can be embedded in a thick concrete foundation slab or in a thin layer of concrete, gypsum, or other material installed on top of a subfloor.

-“Dry” installations are for floors in which the cables or tubing run in an air space beneath the floor.
-Some dry installations involve suspending the tubing or cables under the subfloor between the joists.
+- “Dry” Installations – Cables or tubing run in an air space beneath the floor.
+Occasionally, dry installations involve suspending the tubing or cables under the subfloor between the joists.
 Reflective insulation must also be installed under the tubes to direct the heat upward.

 Once the cables or tubing are set, the next piece to consider is the covering.
-Ceramic tile is the most common and effective floor covering for radiant floor heating due to how well it conducts heat and adds to overall thermal storage.
-Other common floor coverings that people choose are vinyl and linoleum sheets, carpeting, and wood.
-We don’t necessarily recommend any of these because these types of coverings actually insulate the floor and decrease the efficiency of your system.
-Ceramic tile is definitely the way to go, and it’s also quite nice looking from an aesthetic standpoint.
+Ceramic tile is the most common and effective floor covering for radiant floor heating, due to how well it conducts heat and adds to overall thermal storage.
+Other materials, such as vinyl and linoleum sheets, carpeting, and wood, are not recommended because these types of coverings actually insulate the floor and decrease the efficiency of your system.

 To learn more about the installation types or to set up a consultation, contact us today at 781-769-1515 or online.